YieldLayer/yelay-lite-sdk/README.md

 npm install @gud/drift-ethers-v5
 ```

+## Caching Configuration

+The Yelay Lite SDK automatically disables drift's internal caching to ensure fresh data on every request.

+When you call `sdk.init(drift)`, the SDK automatically replaces drift's default LRU cache with a no-op implementation, ensuring all contract calls fetch fresh data from the blockchain.
+The SDK will throw an error if you try to use custom caching.

 ## Initialization

 The SDK uses a **drift adapter pattern** that works with any web3 library.
 The `init()` method is **mandatory** and must be called before using any SDK features.